matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 ```
 Where $thread_root is the event ID of the root message in the thread.

-A big advantage of relations over quote replies is that they can be server-side
-aggregated.
-It means that a client is not bound to download the entire history of
-a room to have a comprehensive list of events being part of a thread.

 When a thread head is aggregated (as in MSC2675), it returns a summary of the thread:
 the latest message, a list of participants and the total count of messages.
 I.e. in places which include bundled relations (per